TCP_IEA_LOGO

 MARKET INCENTIVES

-The Contracts for Difference (CfD) scheme is the UK government’s flagship program for supporting the generation of low-carbon electricity.
+The Contracts for Difference (CfD) scheme is the UK government’s flagship program for supporting low-carbon electricity generation.
 Based on top-up payments between a wholesale market reference price and a strike price, CfDs offer long-term price stabilisation and are awarded via competitive auctions.
 The CfD scheme incentivises investment in renewable energy by providing developers of renewable energy projects, normally projects with high upfront costs and long lifetimes, protection from volatile wholesale prices.
-To date, there have been three allocation rounds which have seen a number of different renewable energy technologies compete in auctions for a contract.
-Ocean energy technologies are however yet to gain a CfD through the competitive auction process, primarily because they have been in the same CfD ‘pot’ as established, mature technologies such as offshore wind.
+To date, there have been six allocation rounds (AR) which have seen a range of renewable energy technologies bid for contracts, with competitive auctions being the current method by which these contracts are awarded.
+In AR4, AR5, and AR6, tidal stream has benefitted from a dedicated minimum budget in the auction, where support is ringfenced for tidal stream in the CfD auction round before the competition opens up to other renewable technologies.
+For AR6 this resulted in four developers across five sites securing six contracts to deliver 28 MW of tidal stream capacity at a rate of £172/MWh:

 PUBLIC FUNDING PROGRAMMES